Dec 19, 2022

 Here, you’ll find many upscale Costa Rica jungle resorts — including one of the best places to stay in Costa Rica for couples — and many attractions built within the volcano’s shadow.
 The hanging bridges are especially worth visiting.
 From the safety of canopy-level bridges, travelers can observe a wow-inducing variety of species in their natural habitat.

-Chat with a Fora travel advisor to learn about the best places to visit near Arenal like the top Costa Rica adventure resorts (and if you’re looking for things to do, check out our family-friendly Costa Rica itinerary).
+Connect with Fora to plan and book your stay at the best places near Arenal, which include some of the top Costa Rica adventure resorts (and if you’re looking for things to do, check out our family-friendly Costa Rica itinerary).

 2. Poas Crater and Irazú Volcano